Strengthening Partnerships between Durham Public Schools and Local Universities (2021-2022)

 The Bull City Community Schools Partnership is a grassroots effort to support Durham Public Schools in addressing the challenges surrounding equitable school experiences and outcomes.
 The group envisions community schools as bringing together academics, health and social services, youth development and community engagement under one roof.
 Local universities are central to this endeavor as part of the University-assisted Community Schools model.

-This project team will study the benefits and limitations of a University-assisted Community Schools model, focusing on ways that universities can mobilize their resources to support Durham Public Schools.
+This project team will study the benefits and limitations of a University-assisted Community Schools (UACS) model, focusing on ways that universities can better prepare their students for engagement with public schools.